503B Manufacturer for Veterinary Medications & Animal Health

 (ACVO®-SAVES™)

-Thank you to all who made the 2025 event a huge success!
+Thank you to all the ophthalmologists and their teams who made the 2025 event a huge success!

 Free ocular screening eye exams for qualified Service and Working Animals nationwide each May.